Su Sanniang

 Su Sanniang (蘇三娘; 1830–1854), was a Chinese rebel during the Taiping Rebellion.
 The leader of a band of outlaws, she joined the rebellion with a band of 2000 soldiers.
-She was said to have powerful arms and could wield two swords with ease.
-Her contemporaries gave the following description of her: “well built with an elegant face and a fine figure.
-She had the air of a hero”.

 Biography

 Su Sanniang was born around the 1830s in the south Guandong Province, where the Hakka are the majority.
 Unlike the northern Han, where the farm work was masculine and the women only took care of the housework, the Hakka women also collaborated in the collection of tea, in the cultivation of rice and plowed with water buffaloes, they didn't followed the Confucian codes as strictly and their feet were not bound.
 According to The Biographical Dictionary of Chinese Women, Su Sanniang learned martial arts and swordplay from her family.
 She was said to have powerful arms and “the air of a hero”.

-She married Su San, a man from a respectable family who went bankrupt due to a powerful member of the local gentry.
-She and her husband first joined a secret society called the Tiandihui.
-They then established in 1849 the Guangyitang dedicated to “killing the officials and protecting the people” and prohibiting “unauthorized disturbances”.
-On their banner was written: “Rob the rich to help the poor and return to your native place to carry out revenge”.

-While her husband was an excellent strategist, Su Sanniang excelled in the martial arts.
-Su Sanniang moved with her husband to Guangxi, where he was killed by the Qing militia.
-Su Sanniang, clad in mourning clothes, dedicated herself to avenging him.
-With several hundred young men under her command, she searched for his murderers and ultimately accomplished her goal.
+Su Sanniang moved with her husband to Guangxi, where he was killed by bandits.
 The authorities barely paid attention due to him being a simple peasant, so she swore revenge.
 She managed to gather a hundred young people and toured the region with them until she found and killed the bandits.
 Persecuted by the authorities, Su Sanniang and her gang dedicated themselves to rob the rich to divide their wealth among the poor.
 This earned Su the sympathy of the people and more volunteers joined their group.